Commercial Real Estate (CRE)

 You will find the standards for real-estate-related lending and associated activities by national banks in Real Estate Lending and Appraisals (12 CFR 34).
 For additional commercial real estate resources, see Appraisals.

-Commercial Real Estate and Construction Lending (Comptroller’s Handbook, March 1998)
+Commercial Real Estate Lending (Comptroller’s Handbook, August 2013)

 Real Estate Loans (Section 213) (Comptroller’s Handbook, March 1998)